Aaron-Salvio/hiring-test/README.md

 # SiteHost Challenge - Hiring Test

 Firstly, thank you for the opportunity to take part in this challenge.
-Below are my completed solutions for both Part 1 and Part 2.
+These are my best attempt to solve Part 1 and 2.

 ---